xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2015-06-21-roslyn-based-attribute-remover.markdown

 public void OnOneLine() { }
 {% endhighlight %}

-When the visitor reaches the attribute on this method, it should only remove the attribute that matches, the `TestMethod` should be left alone.
-It then recursively checks the attribute again incase there is more than one, and removes any others that match.
+When the visitor reaches the attributes on this method, it will populate the `newAttributes` list with just the attributes we want to keep and then update the method so that it has just the remaining attributes its trivia.

 # Conclusion
 Using Roslyn was a bit of a steep learning curve to start with, but once I found out what I was doing, I knew I could rely on the Roslyn team to have dealt with all the different ways of implementing attributes in C#.
+That didn't stop me from finding what appears to be a bug causing me to re-write bits of the script and this post, and some more edge cases when I ran it across a > 500 test classes.

-If I were to try and use regex to find and remove some of the more complicated ones, and deal with the other edge cases I'd have gone mad by now.
+However, if I were to try and use regex to find and remove some of the more complicated ones, and deal with the other edge cases, I'd have gone mad by now.

  - You can get the full Gist [here][6].